What is this new Liquidity Disclosure for Not-for-Profits?

 Victor Blackburn Assurance Partner, CPA

 Victor is a partner in our firm, serving clients in the firm’s assurance practice.
-Auditing and consulting for companies and organizations in a broad range of industries since 1990, Victor’s clients include companies in the government, nonprofit, manufacturing, wholesale, retail and service industries and organizations requiring Single Audits.
-Victor’s experience includes: Audit and other […]
+Auditing and consulting for companies and organizations in a broad range of industries since 1990, Victor’s clients include companies in the government, nonprofit, manufacturing, wholesale, retail and service industries and organizations requiring Uniform Guidance and Yellow Book Audits.
+Victor’s experience […]